 Health and Safety Policy Guidance for Incident Reporting and Investigation

-D J Dunstone acknowledges its duty to make sufficient provision for the management of health and safety in the workplace.
+Dunstone Optometry acknowledges its duty to make sufficient provision for the management of health and safety in the workplace.
 It is the policy of the Practice to fully implement the requirements of the Management of Health and Safety at Work Regulations

 1999 by providing the facilities, procedures and resources to effect a suitable and sufficient health and safety management system.